landisdesign/reactlibs-tdd/README.md

 felt the need to hurry and focus specifically on those aspects without considering methodologies.
 My previous work experience didn't stress TDD, so I felt drawn to focus time and efforts on drilling this into my way of thinking.

+## Improvements from `reactlibs-ts`

+### State simplification

+As I completed the previous project, I saw how complicated state got as I attempted to create concrete clases from the state interfaces.
+This time I statyed away from this, making the modifications to the state literal as needed in the reducers themselves.

+For `config` I also simplified `fetchConfig`, which was one of my first attempts at working with `async`/`await`.
+This time I converted all of my Promise references (except `Promise.all`) and moved the internal functions out of the thunk.
+I also moved the delay functionality into the array of asynchronous functions, so that I didn't have to do an additional async step within the `Promise.all` argument.

+---

+I will update this README as I continue.